syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/ToolbarCustomization.md

 ## Adding SubItems to the FooterToolbarItem

-`SubItems` only applicable for `FooterToolbarItem` and it represents grouped action of respective footer toolbar item.
-SubItems will be arranged above the footer toolbar item layout and you can also customize sub items appearance as like main toolbar items.
+The `SubItems` only applicable for `FooterToolbarItem` and it represents grouped action of respective footer toolbar item.
+The subItems will be placed above the footer toolbar item layout and you can also customize appearance of sub items as main toolbar items.

-Refer to the below code snippet to customize sub items of footer toolbar item,
+Refer to the following code snippet to customize sub items of footer toolbar item,

 {% highlight C# %}

             editor.ToolbarSettings.ToolbarItems.Add(new FooterToolbarItem()
             {
                 Text = "More",
                 Icon = BitmapFactory.DecodeResource(Resources, Resource.Drawable.more),